-This is easily the most popular of the four traditional pilgrim routes and is the one commonly referred to in English as the Way of Saint James (who translates as Saint Jacques in French and as Santiago in Spanish).
+Starting in le Puy and commonly referred to in English as the Way of Saint James (who translates as Saint Jacques in French and as Santiago in Spanish), this is easily the most popular of the four traditional pilgrim routes.

 In terms of scenery it is also probably the most interesting, as it starts in the high plateau of the Massif Central at le Puy-en-Velay, with its treeless grasslands and drystone walls, then drops suddenly to follow the valley of the river Lot, where there is a succession of fairy-tale villages.

 Crossing the Tarn and the Adour, the track enters the rich rolling expanses of Gascony and arrives at the Basque village of Saint-Jean-Pied-de-Port, the end of the French half of the pilgrimage.
 The traditional route has been approximately replicated by a marked pathway or Grande Randonnée (GR).